 Enter the integer number that is next to the input meteorology source you would like to use.
+The primary difference between GEOS-FP and GEOS-FP native data is that the GEOS-FP native data includes the option to use C720 mass fluxes or derived winds.

-Choose meteorology source:
+''' Choose meteorology source:

-1. MERRA2 (Recommended) 2.
-GEOS-FP
+1. MERRA2 (Recommended)

+2. GEOS-FP

+3. GEOS-FP native data

+>>>

+'''